 Imagine a pitch which says, “We’ve successfully used social media to build our customer base” – and then the reality that you’ve tweeted only twice since the summer!
 Again, Judges will be looking at any and all aspects of your business.

 6. Testimonials: gather them from clients

 It’s one thing for you to say you’re great.
 But it’s often more persuasive if customers says that.
-We want the five testimonials you are most proud of.
+Please share up to three testimonials you are most proud of.
 The more specific the better.
 And please make sure all testimonials are from the past 12 months.

 And please don’t just say, “Check out our website/social media Do the legwork yourself and include or quote the best examples in your submission.
 (Besides, there are usually some ropey critiques on the internet, even on the best regarded places!)